empijei/wapty/ROADMAP.md

 * [ ] Add Spider (remember to add timeouts §8.10)
 * [ ] Add Scanner
 * [ ] Add recursive intruder with flows
+* [ ] Test transparent proxying
+* [ ] Allow to transparently remap a local port to another one with custom certificate. see [tlsmitm](https://github.com/empijei/tlsmitm) as a reference

 ## Release
 * [ ] Have penetration testers use wapty for a while, collect feedback